slsa-framework/slsa/docs/_posts/2024-08-13-dep-confusion-and-typosquatting.md

 3. Client-side policy binds internal package names to their corresponding source repositories and builder systems.
 4. Upon installation of the internal packages their build provenance is verified to ensure they were built by the authorized build system and from the canonical source repository.

-Attackers are unable to forge SLSA build provenance thus all dependency confusion attempts will be immediately detected due to a different canonical source repository or builder ID.
+Attackers are unable to forge SLSA Level 2+ build provenance thus all dependency confusion attempts will be immediately detected due to a different canonical source repository or builder ID.
 Native support for SLSA build provenance and its verification in ecosystems like npm will enable this robust form of protection against dependency confusion attacks.

 #### Typosquatting